MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 2. Open a privileged endpoint in Azure Stack Hub sessions.
 For instructions, see [Using the privileged endpoint in Azure Stack Hub](azure-stack-privileged-endpoint.md).

-3. After your PowerShell prompt has changed to `[IP address or ERCS VM name]: PS>`, or to `[azs-ercs01]: PS>`, depending on the environment, run `Set-BmcCredential` by running `Invoke-Command`.
-If you use the optional `-BypassBMCUpdate` parameter with `Set-BMCCredential`, credentials in the BMC aren't updated.
+3. After opening a privileged endpoint session, run one of the PowerShell scripts below, which use Invoke-Command to run Set-BmcCredential.
+If you use the optional -BypassBMCUpdate parameter with Set-BMCCredential, credentials in the BMC aren't updated.
 Only the Azure Stack Hub internal datastore is updated.Pass your privileged endpoint session variable as a parameter.

     Here's an example PowerShell script that will prompt for user name and password: